vic4key/CFF_VExtension/README.md

 >
 >Resolve symbol name for symbols that imported by `Ordinal` in the `Import Directory` tab.
 >
->Shorten symbol name for several libraries such as std, boost, etc.
+>Shorten symbol name for several C++ libraries such as STL.

 #### Usage